NiinS/prakamya-j24/README.md

 sudo make images
 ````

-A successful build will create the JVM/JDK under build dir names in an output folder e.g. 'linux-x86_64-server-release' as seen here:
+A successful build will create the JVM/JDK under build dir in an output folder e.g. 'linux-x86_64-server-release' as seen here:
 ````bash
 ... (only last few lines) ...
 Creating jdk.jlink.jmod